Mariah Carey’s Olympics opening ceremony performance dubbed ‘disastrous’

-Mariah Carey’s Olympics opening ceremony performance dubbed ‘disastrous’ as viewers question if she’s Italian
+Mariah Carey’s Olympics opening ceremony performance dubbed ‘disastrous’ as viewers question why she was booked

 Carey was one of the first acts to perform during the opening ceremony for the 2026 Winter Olympics